Dawn-India/Z-Mirror/README.md

-# This code for edit use it with UPSTREAM_REPO.
+# This code for edit Heroku, use it with UPSTREAM_REPO.
-I will add notes later...
+Do all of your stupid customizations here.